Ankle Sprains & Chronic Ankle Instability Treatment in Beverly Hills

-Dr. Soomekh educates that early diagnosis and treatment of an ankle sprain is the key to successful treatment, faster recovery and painless lifestyle.
+Dr. Soomekh educates that early diagnosis and treatment of an ankle sprain is the key to successful treatment, faster recovery, and a painless lifestyle.
 Patients that sustain an ankle sprain and “walk it off” or postpone treatment are more likely to incur chronic pain and loss of function.

 Conservative Treatment for Ankle Sprains:

 Conservative treatments rely on their ability to stabilize the ankle and reduce pain and swelling.
 The ankle should be stabilized using an assistive devise.
 Low-grade sprains will benefit from the use of an ankle lace up brace.
 Moderate to severe may benefit from a walking boot to keep the ankle from further injury during the healing process.
 Some patients may need to be assisted by the use of crutches for the first few days after the injury.